Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Expressibility Estimation

-Fig.~\ref{fig:expressibility_estimation} presents a demonstration of our approach.
-From Fig.~\ref{fig:variance_estimation} we have seen that moderate damping~($\gamma\in[0.2,0.3]$) can alleviate the barren plateau.
-To provide a complementary perspective, in Fig.~\ref{fig:expressibility_estimation} the expressibility is also evaluated under the same noise model, where $\widetilde{\mathcal{M}}_{2\leq}^2$ increases with the damping strength $\gamma$ and can exceed its noiseless counterpart $\mathcal{M}_2^2$ when $\gamma>0.2$.
-Taken together, these results reveal a fundamental trade-off: Whilst non-unital noise, such as amplitude damping, can assist the computation in certain scenarios, it simultaneously drives the circuit ensemble farther from a unitary 2-design, thereby constraining its ability to approximate random unitaries and ultimately degrading its expressibility.
+Fig.~\ref{fig:variance_estimation} shows that moderate damping~($\gamma\in[0.2,0.3]$) can alleviate the barren plateau.
+To provide a complementary perspective, we investigate how amplitude damping influences expressibility in Fig.~\ref{fig:expressibility_estimation}, where $\widetilde{\mathcal{M}}_{2\leq}^2$ increases with $\gamma$ and can exceed its noiseless counterpart $\mathcal{M}_2^2$ when $\gamma>0.2$.
+Taken together, these results reveal a fundamental trade-off: whilst amplitude damping can improve trainability in certain scenarios, it simultaneously drives the circuit ensemble away from a unitary 2-design, thereby degrading its expressibility.

-In addition to the HS norm, we derive a computable lower bound $\norm{\mathcal{A}_{\widetilde{\mathcal{C}}}^{2}(\ketbra{0}^{\otimes n})}_1$ based on the variance of $\langle \widetilde{O} \rangle_{\bm{\theta}}$.
-This result can explain the barren plateau phenomenon induced by strong expressibility, as previously established in Ref.~\cite{holmes2022connecting}.
+In addition to the HS norm, we derive a computable lower bound $\norm{\mathcal{A}_{\widetilde{\mathcal{C}}}^{2}(\ketbra{0}^{\otimes n})}_1$ that can explain the barren plateau phenomenon induced by strong expressibility, as previously established in Ref.~\cite{holmes2022connecting}.
 It offers a new perspective on the relationship between expressibility and trainability.
 More details can be found in \sm.